2019 Agenda

 Tom is one of our industry’s leading advocates for the power of using text analytics to drive better classification of documents and content.
 He is the author of Deep Text, an essential manual on the subject.
 Taxonomy provides the structure for text analytics, but they do not work in isolation.
 This workshop covers everything attendees need to start applying taxonomies to automated text analysis, including skills, development processes, software and data-driven applications.
 It also introduces content modelling, a key process in defining how content will be structured and tagged.

-, Chief Knowledge Architect & Founder, KAPS Group, LLC, USA
+, Chief Knowledge Architect & Founder, KAPS Group

 14.00